 Around the sides you'll find the usual suspects – there's a SIM and microSD tray on the left, while on the right are the volume rocker, dedicated camera button and concave power button.

 Two notes on the buttons: first, the volume rocker has been shrunk, reducing the margin of error when you're adjusting the volume.
 It's a minor point, but we'd have liked a slightly longer key for a more natural input.

-Second – and yet again – Sony has omitted the fingerprint sensor from the XZ1 in the US, while in other regions, including the UK, it's built into the easy-to-reach side-mounted power key.
+Second – as it had before – Sony omitted the fingerprint sensor from the XZ1 in the US, while in other regions (including the UK) it's built into the easy-to-reach side-mounted power key.

 The SIM tray is also needlessly fiddly.
 First you have to remove the plastic cover, which slides out with a microSD tray attached to it.
 This makes swapping expandable storage in and out easy, but the SIM tray doesn't come attached.

 Instead you have to dig out a separate plastic tray with your fingernail.
 It's not easy, nor intuitive, and there's no reassuring click when you slide the tray in to tell you it's properly inserted.

 The plus point here is that you don't need a SIM tool to insert or remove the card, but we'd have liked the tray to be attached to the plastic cover like the microSD tray.

 In true Sony Mobile tradition the Xperia XZ1 is also IP65/68 certified, meaning it’s fully dust- and water-resistant, while also being able to survive a dunk in the wet stuff without frying itself.